formkit/docs-content/essentials/forms.md

 # Forms

-While you’re free to use `FormKit` inputs by themselves you’ll usually need them grouped into a form.
-To do this with FormKit you wrap your inputs in a `<FormKit type="form">`.
+While you’re free to use `FormKit` inputs by themselves, you’ll usually want to group them into a form.
+To do this, you simply wrap your inputs in a `<FormKit type="form">`.

 The `form` type will actively collect all the values from child inputs, using the name of each input as the property name in the resulting data object (just like [groups](/inputs/group)).
 You can also read and write to form values using v-model just as you would on any input.